StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/create-a-task.md

 1. [Find the case](../cases/search-for-cases/find-a-case.md) where you want to add a task.

+    ---

 2. {!includes/tasks-tab-go-to.md!}

+    ---

 3. Select :fontawesome-solid-plus:.

+    ---

-4. Enter the following information:
+4. In the **Adding a task** drawer, enter the following information:

     **- Group \***